- The most common causes of LED screen damage

 Age and Wear Over Time

 Even the best displays have a life cycle.
 Over time, LEDs degrade—brightness drops, color shifts, and refresh rates falter.
-If your display is over 5–7 years old, and especially if it’s been used outdoors, you might start to see:
+If your display is over 5–7 years old, and especially if it’s been used outdoors, you might start to see:- Dimming sections

 - Inconsistent color across panels